Haxersociety/Haxersociety/README.md

-- 👋 Hi, I’m @Haxersociety
-- 👀 I’m interested in IT
-- 🌱 I’m currently learning Kotlin and JavaScript
+- JavaScript developer.
-- 📫 You can write to me at leonid74leonid@mail.ru
+- Mail: leonid74leonid@mail.ru
+- At the moment I work at BIMEND as a javascript developer